mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
 text="And the righteous shall be in the light of the sun.
-And the elect in the light of eternal life: The days of their life shall be unending, And the days of the holy without number. [...]
-And there shall be a light that never endeth, And to a limit (lit. 'number') of days they shall not come ..." verse="Enoch 58:3,6"
+And the elect in the light of **eternal life: The days of their life shall be unending**, And the days of the holy without number. [...]
+And there shall be a light that never endeth, And **to a limit (lit. 'number') of days they shall not come** ..." verse="Enoch 58:3,6"
 %}

 {% include verse.html
-text="Many of those who sleep in the dust of the earth will awake, some to everlasting life, and some to shame and everlasting contempt.
+text="Many of those who sleep in the dust of the earth will awake, some to **everlasting life**, and some to shame and everlasting contempt.
 Those who are wise will shine as the brightness of the expanse.
-Those who turn many to righteousness will shine as the stars forever and ever." verse="Daniel 12:2-3"
+Those who turn many to righteousness will shine as the stars **forever and ever**." verse="Daniel 12:2-3"
 %}

 {% include verse.html
-text="Most certainly I tell you, he who hears my word and believes him who sent me has eternal life, and doesn’t come into judgment, but has passed out of death into life." verse="John 5:24"
+text="Most certainly I tell you, he who hears my word and believes him who sent me has **eternal life**, and doesn’t come into judgment, but has passed out of death into life." verse="John 5:24"
 %}
 </div>